W4RH4WK/crap/slides/techniques_slides.md

 ## Managing Time

 - Split the implementation work into small, manageable tasks
-- Critically think about relation ships between tasks
+- Think critically about relationships between tasks
   - Does feature A depend on feature B?
 - Consider which resources are needed for each task
   - Do we need special equipment?